realrussia/train-tickets-gateway-doc/controllers/InformationController.rst

 ----
 Method: GET

-Information about permanent order.
-Here you can find information about tickets ant their statuses.
+Provides information about the tickets and statuses of a permanent order.

 Parameters:

-* id - Reference number of order.
+* id - Reference number of order

 Example of request: